History of mental disorders: 20th century

 Previously restricted to the treatment of severely disturbed people in asylums, psychiatrists cultivated clients with a broader range of problems, and between 1917 and 1970 the number practicing outside institutions swelled from 8 percent to 66 percent.
 The term stress, having emerged from endocrinology work in the 1930s, was popularized with an increasingly broad biopsychosocial meaning, and was increasingly linked to mental disorders.
 "Outpatient commitment" laws were gradually expanded or introduced in some countries.

 An antipsychiatry movement came to the fore in the 1960s.
 Deinstitutionalization gradually occurred in the West, with isolated psychiatric hospitals being closed down in favor of community mental health services.
 However, inadequate services and continued social exclusion often led to many being homeless or in prison.
 A consumer/survivor movement gained momentum.

 Other kinds of psychiatric medication gradually came into use, such as "psychic energizers" and lithium.
 Benzodiazepines gained widespread use in the 1970s for anxiety and depression, until dependency problems curtailed their popularity.
 Advances in neuroscience and genetics led to new research agendas.
 Cognitive behavioral therapy was developed.
 Through the 1990s, new SSRI antidepressants became some of the most widely prescribed drugs in the world.

 The DSM and then ICD adopted new criteria-based classification, representing a return to a Kraepelin-like descriptive system.
 The number of "official" diagnoses saw a large expansion, although homosexuality was gradually downgraded and dropped in the face of human rights protests.
 Different regions sometimes developed alternatives such as the Chinese Classification of Mental Disorders or Latin American Guide for Psychiatric Diagnosis.

 In the early 20th century, lobotomy was introduced until the mid-1950s.

 In 1927 insulin coma therapy was introduced and used until 1960.
 Physicians deliberately put the patient into a low blood sugar coma because they thought that large fluctuations in insulin levels could alter the function of the brain.
 Risks included prolonged coma.
 Electroconvulsive Therapy (ECT) was later adopted as a substitution to this treatment.

 21st century

 DSM-IV and previous versions of the Diagnostic and Statistical Manual of Mental Disorders presented extremely high comorbidity, diagnostic heterogeneity of the categories, unclear boundaries, that have been interpreted as intrinsic anomalies of the criterial, neopositivistic approach leading the system to a state of scientific crisis.
 Accordingly, a radical rethinking of the concept of mental disorder and the need of a radical scientific revolution in psychiatric taxonomy was proposed.

 In 2013, the American Psychiatric Association published the DSM-5.

-Contemporary researchers have developed an evolutionary psychiatry perspective, which interprets mental disorders partly through the lens of evolutionary theory.
+Contemporary researchers have developed a perspective of evolutionary psychiatry, which interprets mental disorders partly through the lens of evolutionary theory.
 This approach often examines whether traits such as depression, anxiety, or attention differences might reflect adaptations to ancestral environments, or whether they are better understood as mismatches with modern settings.